isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 <br>The Pedagogical Excellence Academy (PEA) was set-up to enhance curriculum
 and pedagogy at RVHS.
 <br>
-<br>RVHS held her first PEA symposium for teachers, showcasing the best pedagogical
+<br>RV held her first PEA symposium for teachers, showcasing the best pedagogical
 practices of RV teachers.
 <br>
 <br>Mr Tay Hong Joo Steven joined the school as Vice-Principal in December.</p>